CodeDialect/audiobooks-near/README.md

 User should signup before signing in

 Profile:-
-User can add books (audioUrl must be valid), Sell and Edit or cancel the listing.
+User can add books (audioUrl must be valid), Sell and Edit or cancel the listing and Delete.
 User can update their profile picture.
 Play your audiobooks